LeoKuD/DIMS-cra/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Dev-incubator/DIMS-cra#CUSTOM_LOGO=https://live.staticflickr.com/65535/50695950941_526e15d2f1.jpg&DIMS_TITLE="Dims%20app")

-After clicking that button, you’ll authenticate with GitHub and choose a repository name.
-Netlify will then automatically create a repository in your GitHub account with a copy of the files from the template.
-Next, it will build and deploy the new site on Netlify, bringing you to the site dashboard when the build is complete.
+If you click this button, it’ll authenticate you in Netlify and you'll have to choose a repository name. <br/>
+Netlify will automatically create a new repo for you that looks exactly like this one. <br/>
+Next, it will build and deploy the new site on Netlify bringing you to the site dashboard when the build is completed.

 ### Env variables 📝